nuts-foundation/nuts-node/docs/pages/technology/did.rst

 Nuts DIDs are designed so they represent public/private key pairs.
 Any party can generate and claim a key pair.
 Only when information is added to the key pair, the key pair becomes important.

-DIDs can gather claims through :ref:`Verifiable Credentials <vcs>`.
+DIDs can gather claims through Verifiable Credentials.
 This allows a DID to actually represent something known in real life.
 For example: adding an organization name credential connects the key pair to the name of the organization.
 It connects the digital world to the real world.

 DID Documents